 An advantage of the risk assessment method is that the APFs may be estimated spatially (Figure 3), at the same resolution as the fishing effort data.
-When viewed spatially, the current model predicts that the highest captures are within the New Zealand and Tasman Sea regions, and on the east coast of South Africa.
+When viewed spatially, the current model predicts that the highest captures are within the sub-tropical Pacific and Tasman Sea regions, and on the east coast of South Africa.
 This distribution reflects both the occurrence of birds with high vulnerability to capture, and of high fishing effort.
-The summed risk, across all species, is highest on the north-east coast of New Zealand (Figure 5), reflecting interactions with Buller's albatross and with black petrel, and is high in the central Pacific, along the migratory route of black petrel.
+The summed risk, across all species, is highest in the sub-tropical Pacific (Figure 5), along the migratory route of black petrel.
 There is also high risk on the east coast of South Africa.
+It is likely that the method has overestimated the risk to black petrel in this region, as the seabird distributions were not seasonal.